H-Kurosaki/ES-2_DDISerial/README.md

 If the measurement has failed, the values from a previous successful measurement remain.
 If the measurement has never succeeded, a negative number is returned.
 Consecutive runs are not allowed.

+Postscript:

+Added a function to automatically adjust signal timing when errors occur due to individual sensor differences or impedance differences.
+The adjustment is made gradually even if the readout fails several times at first (tentative measure).